 "One of my primary interests has always been exploring legends and stories from around the world.
 Why are certain motifs ubiquitous across cultures and continents?
 These archetypal stories are told repeatedly in different guises throughout myth and folklore, and animals are often used to convey these mysteries.
-Whether painted on cave walls, portrayed as omens or worshiped as personifications of the gods, animals were a favorite theme for our ancestors.
+Whether painted on cave walls, portrayed as omens or totems or even worshiped as personifications of the gods, animals were a favorite theme for our ancestors.
 My artwork takes a closer look at this archetypal animal kingdom.
 Reinterpreted through art, abstraction, decorative element and contemporary vision, these creatures speak to our collective unconscious."

 "In addition, I like to paint artworks incorporating endangered or extinct animals, and also unusual animals, to bring awareness to what we as humans are doing to our planet, as well as to explore all the varieties of life around us."

 Shelley is represented by JAM Gallery in Malvern, PA, for which she is also the Marketing Director and co-curator, in addition to Blank Canvas Gallery in New Hope, PA.
 Please see this website's exhibitions page for her current event schedule.